 The reason I aiming for death or retardation was that the people I’d met with Down syndrome and other learning difficulties always seemed happy.
 Far happier than I’d ever been, and I wanted to experience that kind of happiness.
 What I got instead were anxiety disorders, psychotic episodes, and a truckload of physical health problems that would make my life a living hell.

-So from that day, I started doing stupid amounts of drugs hoping they’d kill me or cause retardation.
-Anything from doing 14 grams of speed in an hour, to cocktailing as many illegal and legal drugs I could get my hands on to see what would happen.
+So from that day, I started doing stupid amounts of drugs, hoping they’d kill me or cause retardation.
+Anything from doing 14 grams of speed in an hour to cocktailing as many illegal and legal drugs as I could get my hands on to see what would happen.
 It started off gradually, first wanting to try as many different drugs as I could.
 But the lack of caring about whether I lived or died vamped up my purposeful risk-taking.

 Have a Kit-Kat, Have A Break